 Board of Directors

-Carol Beyer, Vice President
+Carol Beyer, President

-Carol Beyer, Vice President, Co-Founder
+Carol Beyer, President, Founder

-Carol sits on the board of her local Drug Awareness Committee, which recently received an honorary recognition from SAMHSA (Substance Abuse and Mental Health Services Administration) as a model for how communities can mobilize their efforts in raising awareness and prevention.
+Carol served on the board of her local Drug Awareness Committee, which recently received an honorary recognition from SAMHSA (Substance Abuse and Mental Health Services Administration) as a model for how communities can mobilize their efforts in raising awareness and prevention.
 She looks forward to continuing the journey with her esteemed colleagues and friends around the world while sharing the message of hope and healing.
 Carol wishes to acknowledge the growing number of families and team members whose ongoing participation and unwavering spirit make the promotion of FSDP projects and events committed to bringing our communities together a reality.

 She loves animals, is an admitted Scrabble nerd, and her commitment to self-care through meditation, yoga, exercise and rock and roll, is what keeps her motivated to stay the course!